MicrosoftDocs/quantum-docs/articles/tutorial-qdk-explore-entanglement.md

 This tutorial shows you how to write a Q# program that manipulates and measures qubits, and demonstrates the effects of superposition and entanglement.

-* Where classical bits hold a single binary value such as a 0 or 1, the state of a [qubit](xref:microsoft.quantum.glossary-qdk#qubit) can be in a [superposition](xref:microsoft.quantum.glossary-qdk#superposition) of having an equal probability of being either 0 or 1.
+* Where classical bits hold a single binary value such as a 0 or 1, the state of a [qubit](xref:microsoft.quantum.glossary-qdk#qubit) can be in a [superposition](xref:microsoft.quantum.glossary-qdk#superposition) of two quantum states, 0 and 1.
+Each possible quantum state has an associated probability amplitude..
-* The act of [**measuring**](xref:microsoft.quantum.glossary-qdk#measurement) a qubit produces a binary result, either 0 or 1, and changes the state of the qubit out of superposition.
+* The act of [**measuring**](xref:microsoft.quantum.glossary-qdk#measurement) a qubit produces a binary result, either 0 or 1, with a certain probability, and changes the state of the qubit out of superposition.
 * Multiple qubits can be [**entangled**](xref:microsoft.quantum.glossary-qdk#entanglement) such that they cannot be described independently from each other.
 That is, whatever happens to one qubit, also happens to the entangled qubit.

 In this tutorial, you will prepare two qubits in a specific quantum state, learn how to operate on qubits with Q# to change their state, and demonstrate the effects